DataDog/dogstatsd-ruby/README.md

 ### Flushing

-When calling flush, a specific control message (`:flush`) is sent to the sender thread.
-When finding it, it flushes its internal buffer into the connection.
+When calling `Datadog::Statsd#flush`, a specific control message (`:flush`) is sent to the sender thread.
+When the sender thread receives it, it flushes its internal buffer into the connection.

 ### Rendez-vous

 It is possible to ensure a message has been consumed by the sender thread and written to the buffer by simply calling a rendez-vous right after.
-This is done when you are doing a synchronous flush: using `Datadog::Statsd#flush(sync: true)`.
+This is done when you are doing a synchronous flush using `Datadog::Statsd#flush(sync: true)`.

-Doing so means the caller thread is blocked waiting until the data has been flushed.
+Doing so means the caller thread is blocked and waiting until the data has been flushed by the sender thread.

 This is useful when preparing to exit the application or when checking unit tests.